Khanty

-The Khanty (ха́нты), also known in older literature as Ostyaks (остяки), are a Ugric Indigenous people, living in Khanty–Mansi Autonomous Okrug, a region historically known as "Yugra" in Russia, together with the Mansi.
+The Khanty (ха́нты), also known in older literature as Ostyaks (остяки), are an Ob-Ugric indigenous people, living in Khanty–Mansi Autonomous Okrug, a region historically known as "Yugra" in Russia, together with the Mansi.
 In the autonomous okrug, the Khanty and Mansi languages are given co-official status with Russian.
 In the 2021 Census, 31,467 persons identified themselves as Khanty.
 Of those, 30,242 were resident in Tyumen Oblast, of whom 19,568 were living in Khanty-Mansi Autonomous Okrug and 9,985—in Yamalo-Nenets Autonomous Okrug.
 495 were residents of neighbouring Tomsk Oblast, and 109 lived in Sverdlovsk Oblast.